c6o/docs/content/tutorials/core.md

 czctl intercept service sample-project-core -n sample-project
 ```

-You can now navigate to the front end in the cloud:
+You can now navigate to the frontend in the cloud:

 (for zsh, make sure you remove the escape character before the open parenthesis before `kubectl` below)
 ```bash